A canonical Ramsey theorem with list constraints in random (hyper-)graphs: Introduction

 \subsection{An application for even cycles}

-We believe that Theorem~\ref{thm:main} provides a natural stepping stone towards establishing $n^{-1/m_2(H)}$ as the threshold for the canonical Ramsey property in random graphs for all graphs $H$.
-In fact, the theorem arose naturally in a work of the authors proving a $1$-statement for the canonical Ramsey property with respect to even cycles.
-Indeed, Theorem~\ref{thm:main} (or rather its stronger version, Theorem~\ref{thm:main_list_general}) is a key component of the proof of the following theorem, which is given in an accompanying paper \cite{AKMM-2}.
+We believe that Theorem~\ref{thm:main} provides a natural stepping stone towards establishing $n^{-1/m_2(H)}$ as the threshold for the canonical Ramsey property in random graphs for all graphs~$H$ that are not forests and are different from the triangle.
+In fact, the theorem arose naturally in the work of the authors proving a $1$-statement for the canonical Ramsey property with respect to even cycles.
+Indeed, Theorem~\ref{thm:main} (or rather its stronger version, Theorem~\ref{thm:main_list_general}) is a key component of the proof of the following theorem, which is given in an accompanying paper~\cite{AKMM-2}.

 \begin{theorem} Let $k\geq 2$ be an integer.
 If $p= \omega\left( n^{-(2k-2)/(2k-1)} \, \log{n}\right)$, then a.a.s.\

 \end{theorem} As we mentioned before, $n^{-1/m_2(H)}$ is a lower bound for the threshold for the canonical Ramsey property with respect to even cycles.
 Thus, since~$m_2(C_{2k})=(2k-1)/(2k-2)$, Theorem~\ref{thm:canon RG even-cycles} establishes the threshold for the canonical Ramsey property with respect to even cycles, up to the $\log$ factor.